PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies: Experiments

 \subsection{Main Results}

 Table~\ref{table:bench_results} summarizes the aggregate performance of all evaluated models.
 Our results reveal clear trends in how LMMs handle inconsistency detection and correction.

 \myparagraph{Performance Landscape.} Proprietary models substantially outperform their open-weight counterparts.
-Gemini 2.5 Pro and GPT-5 (high reasoning) reach the highest average performance of 54.2\%.
-By contrast, the best open-weight model GLM 4.5V 106B achieves 41.9\%, matching GPT-5 (minimal reasoning) but trailing its high-reasoning variant by 12.3 points.
+GPT-5 (high reasoning) reached the highest average performance of 53.9\%.
+By contrast, the best open-weight model GLM 4.5V 106B achieves 42.5\%, matching GPT-5 (minimal reasoning) but trailing its high-reasoning variant by 11.4 points.
 These results underscore the difficulty of the benchmark: even the best-performing models remain far from the reliability required of automated scientific assistants.

 \myparagraph{Impact of Context and Task Formulation.} Performance drops consistently as context scope expands.
 Models achieve their best accuracy in the \textit{Focused} setting but often degrade toward random chance under \textit{Page} and \textit{Document} inputs, reflecting persistent challenges with distraction and long-range grounding in dense, multi-page inputs.
 To rule out input quality effects, we performed an ablation study on rasterization resolution, confirming our 144 DPI baseline (cf. App.~\ref{app:dpi}).